 A jar of Reflets de France Orange and Clementine jam came my way this week (not terribly ‘Oxfordshire’ I admit).
 Rather than just plaster it on toast, something a little more adventurous was required – hence A Recipe for Wallingford Tart.
 Which really is just a Bakewell Tart made with the Orange and Clementine jam rather than raspberry.

 - 1/2 jar Reflets de France Orange and Clementine Jam

 - 3 medium eggs

 - Roll out the pastry and use it to line a 25cm loose-bottomed flan tin.
 Prick over the base and place in the fridge to chill.

-Line the pastry with crumpled greaseproof paper, top with baking beans and bake for 15 minutes.
+- Line the pastry with crumpled greaseproof paper, top with baking beans and bake for 15 minutes.

-Make the sponge topping.
-Beat the butter with the sugar until pale and fluffy.
-Beat in the eggs a little at a time, alternating with a little of the gorund almonds.
+- Beat the butter with the sugar until pale and fluffy.
+Beat in the eggs a little at a time, alternating with a little of the ground almonds.
 Add the Orange extract.

 - Bake for 45-50 minutes until sponge is golden and a skewer poked into the middle comes out clean.
-Dust with icing sugar or caster sugar and serve warm or cold with cream.
+Dust with icing sugar or caster sugar and serve warm or cold with cream or custard.